smithfarm/ceph/SubmittingPatches.rst

 to documentation.

-It is the submitter's responsibility to make the changes, and the reviewer's responsibility to make sure they are not merging changes that do not have the needed updates to documentation.
+It is the submitter's responsibility to make the changes, and the reviewer's responsibility to make sure they are not merging changes that are missing the needed updates to documentation.

 Where there are areas that have absent documentation, or there is no clear place to note the change that is being made, the reviewer should contact the component